A Google employee is suing for discrimination. He wants to know if Google can use his data against him.

 Usually, employees who sue a company for discrimination don’t continue to work for that company.
 But Google has not fired Cassel, opting to put him on leave and continue to pay him.

-Cassel claims that Google hired him and other black employees under false pretenses, promising one job and then giving them a different one.
+Cassel claims that Google hired him and other Black employees under false pretenses, promising one job and then giving them a different one.
 Cassel alleges that the “bait and switch” was part of an effort to increase the company’s diversity numbers.
 The lawsuit says Google retaliated against him when he complained.
 Cassel, according to the complaint, has tried to find a new job within Google, but Google has not put him back to work.

 Google has denied the allegations in court.
 Cassel, through an attorney, declined to comment on Monday’s filing.